raspberrypi/documentation/technical-faq.md

 ### I keep getting a lightning bolt symbol and messages about power

-The recent Pi models have circuity to detect if the incoming power supply voltage drops below about 4.65v, and if this happens the lightning bolt will appear and a message will be set to the system log.
+Most Pi models have circuity to detect if the incoming power supply voltage drops below about 4.65v, and if this happens the lightning bolt will appear and a message will be set to the system log.
 Below this voltage, there is no guarantee the Pi will work correctly; this may exhibit as the device locking up, or bad SD card writes, USB device failure, ethernet dropping out etc. We recommend a good quality 5v power supply, 2.5A for the Pi3B+, with a thick copper supply cable.
 The cable itself can be very important, often the cheaper cables use very thin copper wire, which can cause a significant voltage drop.
 See [here](./configuration/warning-icons.md)

 ### What manufacturing standards etc does the Pi comply with?